 Statistics gathering would not be complete if we could not get a rapid response from the system determining if the project meets our quality criteria.
 SonarQube allows to create so-called Quality Gate, that is, a set of conditions used by the system to determine whether the project has passed the test or not.

 We can create an unlimited number of Quality Gates and flexibly set conditions when the project is considered as failed during the quality control.

 Thanks to Quality Gate we can not only get a rapid report on code quality (passed/failed), but we can also integrate into CI systems that can react automatically in case the code fails the test.
 This allows incorporating SonarQube into automatic project build and deployment process (CI and CD).

 Comparative analysis of code quality

-old-legacy failed testing with Quality Gate
+For example, old-legacy failed to test with Quality Gate

 On the screen we can see the number of bugs, security vulnerabilities, duplicate code percentage and the value of technical debt in man-days required to solve the problems, it can increase depending on code complexity, cohesion and coding style violations.

 Detailed project size statistics.
 Here we can see comments percentage in code which is a very valuable metric.